WriterZephos/ufo_hotspots/README.md

 * TDD is time-consuming, so I didn't accomplish as much as I wanted.
 What remains to be done are things I am confident I could do with a bit more time.
 Web applications are what I have done the most in Ruby, so controllers, routes, erb templates and models are all within my wheelhouse.
 * I accidentally lost a lot of changes at one point by running the wrong git command... luckily I still had my files open in my IDE and could resave them.
 I committed each change separately again so that my workflow would still be evident in my git history.
 * At first I tried using the Geometry gem, but it gave me errors and I didn't want to risk losing a lot of time going down a rabit hole, so I scrapped it.
-* I have only used CSV in ruby once or twice, so I had to read up on that.
 * I wasn't sure what styleguide to follow (seattle or standard).
 * I ran into a lot of issues with getting docker-compose to play nicely with my environment.